-“Why?” he roared.
-“Why must it be ‘good-bye’?
+“Why?” he roared, “Why must it be ‘good-bye’?
 Why not ‘hello’ or ‘stay’?”
-His voice broke on the last word, and all his anxiety and fear and loss and hopelessness bubbled to the surface.
+His voice croaked on the last word, and all his anxiety and fear and loss and hopelessness bubbled to the surface.

 Abigail, with tears in her eyes, met Roger’s gaze.
 “Because it can’t be anything but ‘good-bye.’
 I’m sorry.”
-Her voice broke as well and she looked away.
+Her voice broke and she looked away.

 Roger reached out a hand and gently touched her shoulder.
 “It doesn’t though.
 Just tell me to stay.”

 “I can’t.”
 She wouldn’t look at him but wiped away a tear.
 “I’m sorry, but I can’t.”

 “But you want to.”
 It wasn’t a question.
 He knew.
 He could see it in her trembling eyes.

 She nodded but still wouldn’t look at him.